 Finding funding for music projects can be tough but opportunities are out there.
-We hope that the following page will show you where to look and make navigating the many funding options available a little easier.
+We hope that the following page will show you where to look and make navigating the many funding options available a little easier - remember to check out the Help Musicians opportunities here.

 Where can I find project funding?